Dishwasher Not Dissolving Your Soap Pods? Here’s Why

 Luckily, you’ve come to the right place for answers.

 If your dishwasher pod is not dissolving, chances are your water temperature is too low, you have water flow issues, or the spray arms are damaged.
-A blocked dispenser door could also explain the issue.
+A blocked dispenser door can also explain the problem.

-In this section, you’ll learn why your dishwasher pods are not dissolving, as well as different ways to fix the issue.
+In this section, you’ll learn why your dishwasher pods are not dissolving and different ways to fix the issue and get sparkling clean dishes.

 Soap pod not completely dissolved

-Note – For some of the provided solutions, you may need to refer to the manufacturer’s manual.
-If you can’t find yours, be sure to read our detailed guide on how to find any product’s manual online.
+Note – For some of the provided solutions, you’ll need to refer to the manufacturer’s manual.
+If you can’t find yours, be sure to read our detailed guide on how to find any product’s manual online:

 #1 The Water Temperature Is Low

-In order for the pods to dissolve properly, the temperature of the water in the dishwasher needs to be around 120 F (48.89 °C).
+For your dishwasher pods to dissolve properly, the temperature of the water needs to be around 120 F (48.89 °C).

-Most dishwashers and kitchen sinks share a hot water line.
-So, you easily estimate the water temperature by briefly placing your hand under the running water in your sink.
+In many homes, dishwashers and kitchen sinks share a hot water line, making it pretty straightforward to estimate the water temperature.
+Simply place your hand under the running water from your sink.

 If it feels excessively hot, and you find yourself pulling your hand away after just a few seconds, it’s a good indication that the temperature in your dishwasher is within the desired range.